 There are several changes from the old Mark V viewfinder.
 New markings on the aspect ratio ring make it easer to read for both film and video use.
 However, the 1/2" video window has been replaced with the current video chip standard of 2/3".
 Film sizes and video formats are color-coded for quick reading.

+FAQ: John, I wish the Mark Vb had all the video markings.
+Is there a simple work-around for this?
 ANSWER: Yes there is.
 On any viewfinder that has 2/3" but not 1/3" markings, all you have to do is half the resulting number.
 If you're shooting with a 1/3" camera, use the 2/3" setting and just divide the resulting focal length by two.
 It's the same thing as having a 1/3" viewfinder.